Complete guide to computer system validation in 2023

 Read our blog post: What do the FDA's new CSA guidelines mean?

 What are regulated companies doing wrong with their computer system validation approach?

 Computer system validation: quality, not compliance

-The shift to computerized system assurance is part of a broader trend being driven by industry bodies such as the FDA and ISPE.
+The shift from computer system validation to computerized system assurance is part of a broader trend being driven by industry bodies such as the FDA and ISPE.

 It’s aimed at replacing a stressful, self-inflicted straitjacket of compliance-based computerized system validation activity with measured, sensible, quality-based computerized system assurance actions.

 As the Enabling Innovation Good Practice Guide puts it on page 9: